“Let not your hearts be troubled,” Jesus said.

 by his unleonine behavior.

-and tried to teach him to act like a lion.
+So he tried to teach the youngster to act like a lion.

-But the apprentice still acted like a sheep
+But the young lion kept acting like a sheep

-until one day the wild old lion showed him
+until one day the old lion showed him

 Jesus shows us what authentic humanity looks like.